 Blood pressure monitor

 This easy-to-use inflatable cuff fills with air, squeezing your arm then automatically calculating your patient’s heart rate and blood flow by measuring changes in artery motion as it deflates.
 Some blood pressure monitors take multiple readings to report daily averages.
-Home monitoring can assist in early diagnosis of conditions like diabetes or kidney dysfunction which contribute to high blood pressure.
+Home health monitoring can assist in early diagnosis of conditions like diabetes or kidney dysfunction which contribute to high blood pressure.
 It can also make healthcare delivery less stressful.

 Continuous glucose monitor